darklife/darkriscv/README.md

 in order to flush the pipeline.
 The 2-state pipeline requires no extra wait states and only 1 extra clock in the taken branches, but runs with less performance (56MHz).

+Well, my conclusion after some years of research is that the branch prediction solve lots of problems regarding the performance.

 ## Development Tools